 The moa, adzebill and a native goose were hunted to extinction by Māori.
 The giant Haast’s eagle disappeared with the loss of its main prey, the moa.
 The piopio and the laughing owl disappeared after the arrival of Europeans, and the native quail was last seen around 1870.
 The eastern weka disappeared from Canterbury in the early 20th century.
 Kiwi, kākāpō, yellowheads, parakeets and tūī have disappeared from Banks Peninsula.

 Te Waihora (Lake Ellesmere) and the Avon–Heathcote Estuary were once linked by an extensive wetland across the neck of Banks Peninsula.
-It formed when the shoreline retreated about 6,500 years ago.
+This formed when the shoreline retreated about 6,500 years ago.
 The prolific bird and fish life provided a rich supply for Māori, but the land was mostly drained after European settlement.

 Irrigation, homes and industries, conservation programmes, recreational fishing and power generation compete for water, which once seemed a limitless resource.
 Nitrate levels in groundwater are worryingly high in some areas.
 Erosion in the high country is also a problem.